Visiting Peru In December

 Rain falls but temperatures stay moderate (68°F during the day) across the mountain regions, such as Cusco and Huaraz.
 Nighttime temperatures remain mild, at around 45°F. If you travel to the highlands regions, expect the skies to be clearer in the morning, growing steadily cloudy throughout the day.

-Temperatures in the Amazon are lower than previous months.
+Temperatures in the Amazon are lower than in previous months.
 While December is the start of the wet season, rainfall is not significantly higher than during the dry season.

 JOIN A GUIDED HIKING ADVENTURE